-- Identify and analyze different learning and teaching styles. - Discuss and apply various methods to assess student learning outcomes and teaching. - Consider productive faculty-student relationships. - Identify and integrate different uses of digital technology in teaching and learning. - Recognize different uses of service learning for discipline specific outcomes. - Acquire knowledge about fundamental classroom teaching skills, including lecturing, managing discussions, and other active, experiential, and collaborative learning techniques for a variety of teaching contexts and environments. - Reflect on the pedagogical practices of university instruction, and how the lessons taken from participating in certificate activities has changed one's relationship with teaching. - Design a discipline-specific course and syllabus with appropriate instructional methodology and measurable learning objectives. (\ Certificate in University Teaching Skills only) - Assemble a professional teaching portfolio that includes a statement of teaching philosophy and other pedagogical artifacts stemming from the program requirements that demonstrate their teaching competencies. (\ Certificate in University Teaching Skills only)
+- Identify and analyze different learning and teaching styles. - Discuss and apply various methods to assess student learning outcomes and teaching. - Consider productive faculty-student relationships. - Identify and integrate different uses of digital technology in teaching and learning. - Recognize different uses of service learning for discipline specific outcomes. - Acquire knowledge about fundamental classroom teaching skills, including lecturing, managing discussions, and other active, experiential, and collaborative learning techniques for a variety of teaching contexts and environments. - Reflect on the pedagogical practices of university instruction, and how the lessons taken from participating in certificate activities has changed one's relationship with teaching. - Design a discipline-specific course and syllabus with appropriate instructional methodology and measurable learning objectives. ( Principles Certificate only) - Assemble a professional teaching portfolio that includes a statement of teaching philosophy and other pedagogical artifacts stemming from the program requirements that demonstrate their teaching competencies. ( Principles Certificate only)